Description of Honors Coursework

 - Promote interdisciplinary learning and collaboration among faculty and students.

-- Strengthen social bonds among students by inserting each into a Honors learning community that stretches across an entire year.
+- Strengthen social bonds among students by placing each into an Honors learning community that stretches across an entire year.

 The following two courses are required during the Foundation Year: